xtgg4310/Dataprocessing/README.md

 Here is the pipeline for the sonar-drowning system.

-Two pipelines are designed for the single sonar transducer and
+Two pipelines are designed for the single sonar transducer data collection and processing